US announces more sanctions against Iran following Saudi attacks | The China Post

 ‘I don’t know the identity of the whistleblower’

-The last topic to be addressed by the president was the issue of a whistleblower complaint citing security risks reportedly centered on a “promise” that Trump made to a foreign leader in a phone call.
+The last topic to be addressed by the president was the issue of a whistleblower complaint citing security risks reportedly centered on a “promise” that Trump made to a foreign leader.

 The allegations reportedly revolve around a phone conversation with Ukrainian President Volodymyr Zelenskiy, whom Trump will meet on the sidelines of next week’s United Nations General Assembly in New York.

-Trump brushed off the allegation, accusing the whistleblower as a “partisan.”
+Trump brushed off the allegation, accusing the whistleblower of being a “partisan.”
 Asked if he knew the identity of the whistleblower, he said, “I don’t know the identity of the whistleblower, I just hear it’s a partisan person.”

 The president then went on to rail against the press, accusing them of working with Democrats.